Beginners Mind; Essential Spiritual Practice

 Currently the internet at the retreat is not reliable.
 If you are dependent on internet for work, we ask you to bring your own data on your phone, to which you can connect your laptop, if needed.
 Phones work very well.
 There is also a cafe 10 minutes from the retreat with good internet, however, it is a busy cafe and not very suitable for work.

 Finca Naranjas (previously Cristoforo), our retreat centre is a very simple yet beautiful place, built by an architect named Denis Devaris, who had an intention to create a meeting point for Spiritual seekers.
 Built slowly over 30 years using volcanic rocks from the island, the rooms are all unique with their own distinct personalities featuring beautiful details and personal touches.
 Given the nature of these types of buildings, imperfection is to be expected with a plumbing system not quite up to modern standards!
 However, set right into the land with a wonderfully lush garden, Cristoforo really is an oasis in South Tenerife.
 When packing for your retreat, make sure you add warmer clothes.
 From December till March the mornings and evenings can be quite chilly.
-The rooms are not heated, but are equipped with cozy duvets and hot water bottles for the beds.
-All rooms are equipped with a water kettle.
+The rooms are not heated, but are equipped with cozy duvets and blankets.

 The food served at the retreat will be mainly vegan and completely vegetarian, prepared freshly everyday by our wonderful retreat chefs.
 We try were possible to use local and organic products.
 We sometimes use eggs or dairy in the kitchen.
 If you have food allergies/sensitivities, please let us know.
 Gluten free options are available.
 We have a self service tea & coffee station for guest use and try to provide fruit for snacking during the day.